ptpt/SlidingPuzzle/README.md

 });
 ```

-You can also specify the background image, which looks nicer than showing numbers:
+Or specify the background image, which looks better than numbers:
 ```javascript
 $(sliding.squares).css({'background-image': 'url(PATH/TO/GAME-BACKGROUND.jpg)'});
 ```